Construction interview questions and how to answer

 Construction, engineering and surveying graduate interviewers are typically senior members of the team you’d be joining, and they are looking to find out more about you.
 Are you someone whom they could safely send to client meetings straight away?
 Would you fit well in a multidisciplinary project team?
 Can you get things done?
 Do your values fit with the company’s?
 If you have a related degree, do you know your stuff?

-The best way to impress in an interview is to treat it as a polite, respectful two-way conversation, rather than a grilling.
+The best way to impress in an interview is to treat it as a conversation, rather than a grilling.
 Emma Hale, a chartered engineer and interviewer at Mott McDonald says, 'Everyone's a bit nervous coming into an interview.
 If you don't get a point across in an answer or if you think of something else you'd like to say, don't be afraid to revisit that answer later on.'
 Similarly, don’t be afraid to ask them questions or seek their opinions about the company or the industry.
 The interview is as much for you to work out whether you’d get on with the employer as it is the other way around.

 Types of graduate construction, civils and surveying interviews

 - telephone or video (sometimes used by recruiters as a first interview)

 - face-to-face, based around your strengths and/or competencies, your CV and your motivations for applying

 This is the most likely first question of any interview.
 It invites you to share something about your background and is supposed to ease you into the interview.
 Focus on your academic and work background and why you want to work for the employer.